Florida Divorce Attorneys

 Will I lose custody of my kids if I file for divorce in Florida?

-Prior to the court making a determination regarding the custody of the children, the parties will have the ability to work out the time sharing arrangement between them outside of court.
-Typical time-sharing models include one week on, one week off.
+Before the court determines the custody of the children, the parties will have the ability to work out the time-sharing arrangement between them outside of court.
+Typical time-sharing models include one week on, and one week off.
 There is also another model where one parent has the children for 2-3 days at a time.

 Should I hire a lawyer to help me with a divorce in Florida?